gringlas/php7.4-phpunittester/Readme.md

 ## Publishing the image

 To publish the docker image, invoke
-`docker push gringlas/php7.5-unittester:VERSIONTAG`
+`docker push gringlas/php7.4-unittester:VERSIONTAG`

 ## Using the image

-Use it like this in a gitlab-ci.yml, like for example used in https://vc.nettrek.biz/tvengels/lcms/:
+This image is used in lcms repo https://vc.nettrek.biz/tvengels/lcms/ like this:

 ```
 run_unittests: